 Edgewood City Schools Gifted Service Options

-- Students identified as gifted (Superior Cognitive and/or Reading) in grades 2-5 will be clustered (grouped together in one classroom in which the teacher differentiates instruction).
+- Students identified as gifted (Superior Cognitive, Reading, Math, Science, and/or Social Studies) in grades 2-5 will be clustered (grouped together in one classroom in which the teacher differentiates instruction) according to their identification.

 Edgewood Middle School